 Concrete buildings also have thermal mass, which refers to the inherent property or ability to absorb, retain, release, and transfer heat in significant levels, effectively insulating rooms, cutting down heat energy usage by 44 per cent, and decreasing air conditioning energy usage by 32 per cent.

 On top of the reduced heating and cooling energy usage, the reflective surface of concrete also helps brighten interiors, cutting down light usage by 30 per cent.
 In effect, you can conserve energy and save money on utility costs by using concrete.
+For further information on solar energy, contact Simple Tree.

 Concrete is recyclable